Massive Crane Collapses On Several Homes In Lauderhill

 Follow CBSMIAMI.COM: Facebook | Twitter

-LAUDERHILL (CBSMiami) – A massive crane collapsed onto several homes in Lauderhill.
+LAUDERHILL (CBSMiami) – A massive crane collapsed onto several homes in Lauderhill, Florida.

 The sudden collapse took place around 3:30 p.m. on Wednesday.